rzippo/nancy/README.md

   2. they can cite the above paper for correct attribution (along with your own work, possibly).

-The above two requirements are met if you report the statement above in the readme of any code that includes ours.
+The above two requirements are met, for open source projects, if you report the statement above in the readme of any code that uses or includes ours.

 ## Language and requirements